swiftlang/swift-package-manager/Documentation/Usage.md

 separately choose when to get new versions based on when they run the `swift package update` command, and new users will start with the latest eligible version of each dependency.
-Either way, for a package which is a dependency of other packages (e.g. a library package), that package's `Package.resolved` file will not have any effect on its client packages.
+Either way, for a package which is a dependency of other packages (e.g., a library package), that package's `Package.resolved` file will not have any effect on its client packages.

 The `swift package resolve` command resolves the dependencies, taking into